 who retired in May 2016 after thirty years of

-multiple overseas deployments, including to
+deployments, including to Bosnia and

-Bosnia and Afghanistan, and was awarded
+Afghanistan, and was awarded the Purple

-the Purple Heart for wounds received in
+Heart for wounds received in combat.

 Brian most recently served as the kennel master for his brigade’s Tactical Explosives Detection (TEDD) detachment where he was responsible for the detachment’s dogs and handlers, a task which includes continuing training, general care and health of the dogs, and advising units on how to use the teams to their potential.

 When he is not working, Brian is passionate about educating people about history, working dogs, and fieldcraft skills.
-He likes to spend his weekends at reenactments and living history events, where he portrays varying time periods, or on the training field with our local dog club.
+He likes to spend his weekends at reenactments and living history events, where he portrays varying time periods, or on the training field with our local dog clubs.